dgraph-io/dgraph/contrib/config/backups/s3/terraform/README.md

-# Azure Blob with Terraform
+# S3 Bucket with Terraform

 ## About